-The study is funded by the Department of Health and Social Care and the NIHR.
 The Department of Health & Social Care will provide the antiviral agents to be evaluated in the trial without cost to the trial budget for trial use.

 11.2 Insurance

 The University has a specialist insurance policy in place, which would operate in the event of any participant suffering harm as a result of their involvement in the research (Newline Underwriting Management Ltd, at Lloyd's of London).
 NHS indemnity operates in respect of the clinical treatment that is provided.